delta-G/R4_Touch/README.md

 You can attach a callback function to be called at the end of each measurement cycle with the `attachCallback(callback)` function.
 This function must take no arguments and return void.
 The function will be called from the CTSU_FN interrupt handler before the next measurement is started.

-# Example2
+# Examples

-There is a simple example included that shows how to get started with a single sensor.
+There is a simple example included that shows how to get started with a single sensor.<br>
 There is also an example called Auto_Tune.
 This example will help you find the settings for your sensor.
 Just load the sketch onto your board and connect the sensor to a touch capable pin.
 When the sketch starts, just follow the directions on the screen and send your responses with the serial monitor.

 <br><br>